 -Kim Greeff

 "I fell in 2001 and herniated 3 discs in my lumbar spine.
 I am a physical therapist; physical therapy and massage weren't alleviating all of my pain.
-Since committing to frequent Forrest Yoga classes with Steve I have begun playing competitve tennis again, something I gave up because I could not tolerate the pain when running and twisting my spine."
+Since committing to frequent Turbodog Yoga classes with Steve I have begun playing competitve tennis again, something I gave up because I could not tolerate the pain when running and twisting my spine."

 -Stacey Knowles

 “I started yoga at Turbodog in my 60s and it has corrected a condition that was going to require surgery… Additionally, when I began yoga at Turbodog 6 months ago I could not sit on the floor without the support of the wall.
 Now, not only can I sit on the floor without the wall, but I can sit up straight!
 It is helping me tremendously with my posture.
-I drive to class from the suburbs, 1 hour each way, and it is absolutely worth it!" – Linda Estrada "I have been through years of therapy, and I never made anywhere close to the progress there as I have through Forrest Yoga.
+I drive to class from the suburbs, 1 hour each way, and it is absolutely worth it!" – Linda Estrada "I have been through years of therapy, and I never made anywhere close to the progress there as I have through yoga.
 Once I started digging into my stuff and getting rid of the extra emotional weight I had been carrying around for years, I found I more easily lost body weight and kept it off."

 -Gia Craig